U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 Button implementation, card UI, API connection, CRUD screens, and simple state management are

-already being quickly caught up to by AI.
+already being rapidly caught up by AI.

 In the future, the differentiator for frontend engineers will not be